anpham6/squared-functions/README.md

 </script>
 ```

-You can similarly prevent an asset from being downloaded or transformed using the "ignore" command.
+You can similarly prevent any element from being downloaded or transformed using the "ignore" command.

 ```xml
 <iframe src="https://www.google.com/maps" data-chrome-file="ignore"></iframe>
 ```

-These commands are also available in JSON/YAML/TOML configuration files.

 ### LICENSE